launchdarkly/hello-js/README.md

 ### LaunchDarkly Sample JavaScript Application

-We've built a simple console application that demonstrates how LaunchDarkly's SDK works.
+We've built a simple browser application that demonstrates how LaunchDarkly's SDK works.
 Below, you'll find the basic build procedure, but for more comprehensive instructions, you can visit your [Quickstart page](https://app.launchdarkly.com/quickstart#/) or the [JavaScript SDK reference guide](https://docs.launchdarkly.com/sdk/client-side/javascript).

 #### Build instructions